MileHacker Logo

 Dining and Photography

-• Use your right hand when using your hands to eat.
-It is polite to accept food offered.
+• Use your right hand if using your hands to eat.
+It is good manners to accept food offered.

-• Always ask for get permission to photograph people, especially children.
+• Always ask for get permission to photograph people, for kids especially.

 • Exercise caution when photographing government buildings, military installations, or sensitive areas.